cmu-delphi/delphi-epidata/docs/symptom-survey/index.md

 ---
-title: COVID-19 Trends and Impact Survey
+title: COVID-19 Trends and Impact Survey 2020-2022 (inactive)
 nav_order: 4
 ---

-# COVID-19 Trends and Impact Survey
+# COVID-19 Trends and Impact Survey 2020-2022 (Facebook Survey)

 Since April 2020, Delphi has conducted a voluntary survey about COVID-19, distributed daily to users in the United States via a partnership with Facebook.